-The Importance of texture and materials
+The importance of texture and materials

 Choosing materials for your home often comes as an afterthought, so we’ve created a handy guide to help you elevate and create interesting dimensions within your space.

 Different textures can have a major impact on the mood of a room as well as its aesthetic appeal.
 It is not just individual textures that impact the way we see a space, but also the combination of them.
-Layering materials can create depth and add visual weight to even the most simple of rooms and the textured items themselves.
+Layering materials can create depth and add visual weight to even the simplest of rooms and the textured items themselves.
 So, choosing the right materials for your home is vitally important to achieving the right feel for you and your space.
 Read on for an array of hints, tips and interesting facts...